On Andr\'e periods of mixed Tate motives: Example: -Adic multiple polylogarithms

 \section{Example: $p$-Adic multiple polylogarithms}

-Finally, in this section, we construct analogs $I_b^c (\om_1 \cdots \om_m) \in \Oo H(Z)$ of Goncharov's motivic iterated integrals \cite{GonGal}; these are certain matrix entries of motivic path torsors.
+Finally, in this section, we construct certain functions $I_b^c (\om_1 \cdots \om_m) \in \Oo H(Z)$ on the principal homogeneous space $H(Z)$ (\ref{extscal}**, \ref{A12}) which correspond under the equivalence (\ref{A7}) to Goncharov's motivic iterated integrals \cite{GonGal}; these are given by certain matrix entries of motivic path torsors.
 Moreover, we show that their Andr\'e periods are given by special values of Coleman functions.
 Thus, loosely speaking, \textit{Andr\'e periods of motivic path torsors are given by special values of Coleman functions}.

 \spar{A20} Let $X$ be the complement of a family of disjoint sections $\infty, a_1, \dots, a_n$ of $\PP^1_Z \to Z$ and let

 Fix a sequence $\om_1, \dots, \om_m$ of $1$-forms chosen from among the forms $\eta_i$, fix $Z$-points $b, c \in X(Z)$, and fix a prime $\pP \in Z$.
 The $\pP$-adic iterated integral